form-ui/react/README.md

 # @form-ui/react
-An infrastructure to build custom form quickly with react
+An infrastructure to build a custom and dynamic forms quickly with react